-Choosing the perfect point of sale system for your business is no joke.
+Choosing the perfect point of sale system or online payment processor for your business is no joke.
 Credit card processing statistics show not only that credit card payments are growing at the highest rate but also that U.S. merchants spent $7 billion in credit card processing fees in 2017.
 So it’s no wonder that small businesses are taking their point of sale choice seriously now more than ever.

 Of all the top PayPal alternatives we’ve researched, Square is really one of the only competitors that can sit with PayPal as a household name.
 To be sure, small business payment processing isn’t such a widely discussed topic, but because Square has been able to disrupt and democratize point of sale systems so drastically, they’ve been an easily recognizable brand.

 But beyond the Square brand, what can Square point of sale systems offer your small business?
-The first step to choosing between PayPal vs. Square will be learning about the core details of these two options.
-So, let’s dive into the info you need on Square to make the best decision possible:
+The first step to choosing between Square vs. PayPal will be learning about the core details of the three point of sale software options, corresponding hardware choices, and the overall Square cost.

 Sign Up for Square for Free